Aksel68/AOMUSE-2020-project/README.md

 > Axel Iván Reyes Orellana

 Project to improve AO Muse performance.
+The scripts retrieve data from fits files, store it and make queries to the database.

 ### Requirements
 For the execute of the scripts its neccesary: